camillemmoore/Power_Genetics/README.md

 ## Overview
-This is Camille's GitHub Repository for power and sample size calculations for genetic association studies.
-Currently, the genpwr package allows for power and sample size calcualtions in case/control studies under genetic model mis-specification.
+This is the GitHub Repository for genpwr, an R package which aids in power and sample size calculations for genetic association studies.
+The genpwr package allows for power and sample size calculations for case/control studies, as well as studies of continuous phenotypes, under genetic model mis-specification.

-Power and/or sample size can be calculted for the following logisitic regression models:
+Power and/or sample size can be calculted for the following logisitic and linear regression models:
 - Additive Genetic Effect
 - Dominant Genetic Effect
 - Recessive Genetic Effect